Ongoing Translational Studies:

 Serial High-Dimensional Immunophenotyping and Functional Testing in Pediatric MODS (PARADIGM-SHIFT)

-The goal of this project is to build a prospective, longitudinal human biorepository of human plasma and peripheral blood mononuclear cells derived from children with multiple organ dysfunction syndrome.
-These biospecimens will allow for identification of disease-specific immunotypes using cellular and molecular immune profiling assays.
-Dr. Lindell serves as principal investigator for PARADIGM-SHIFT.
-The PARADIGM-SHIFT study is supported by the Thrasher Research Fund, the CHOP Research Institute, and institutional startup funds.
+The PARADIGM-SHIFT project built a prospective, longitudinal human biorepository of human plasma and peripheral blood mononuclear cells derived from children with multiple organ dysfunction syndrome.
+These biospecimens allowed for identification of disease-specific immunotypes using cellular and molecular immune profiling assays.
+The PARADIGM-SHIFT study was supported by the Thrasher Research Fund, the CHOP Research Institute, and institutional startup funds (2019-2022).

-Current Multicenter PALISI Studies:
+Multicenter PALISI Network Studies:

 PediAtric ReseArch of Drugs, Immunoparalysis and Genetics during MODS (PARADIGM)